brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

 >
 > [a]{.pnum} [A *simple call wrapper* is a perfect forwarding call wrapper that
 > meets the *Cpp17CopyConstructible* and *Cpp17CopyAssignable* and whose copy
-> constructor, move constructor, and assignment operator are constexpr functions
+> constructor, move constructor, and assignment operators are constexpr functions
 > which do not throw exceptions.]{.addu}
 >
 > [6]{.pnum} The copy/move constructor of [a perfect]{.rm} [an argument]{.addu}